在讀學生常見問題(以下只提供英文)

 Yes, students can change their course selection during the add/drop period of the respective term.
 Please refer here for the term’s add/drop period.

 Q3.
-How many courses should I enroll in?
+How many courses should I enrol in?

 A

 Q4.
-What should I do if I want to enroll in a closed (quota is full) course?
+What should I do if I want to enrol in a closed (quota is full) course?

 A

-Closed (quota is full) courses will open to students on the waitlist during the add/drop period of each term.
-Students wishing to enroll in a closed (quota is full) course should submit a request via CUSIS to join the waitlist, course enrollment will be handled via CUSIS on a first-come-first-served basis if course quota is released or adjusted.
+Closed (quota is full) courses will open to students on the waitlist during each term’s add/drop period.
+Students wishing to enrol in a closed (quota is full) course should submit a request via CUSIS to join the waitlist.
+Course enrolment will be handled via CUSIS on a first-come-first-served basis if the course quota is released or adjusted.

 Q5.
 How can I register for CHES5201/CHES5202?